inezabonte/ineza.codes/src/pages/about.md

 concepts and sharing the knowledge with others.
 I hope this website continues to be a medium for that and inspire others to do the same.

-Away from code you'll probably find me baking banana bread or taking a long walk by the Marina.
+Away from code you'll probably find me baking banana bread or taking a long walk.
 I also serve at my local church in the Media Department.

-I work full time with some amazing folks over at [Relevant Bits](https://relevantbits.com/) as a Full Stack Developer.
+I'm currently working as a Full Stack developer at [bbox.digital](https://bbox.digital/).

 ## Featured 📰